 LPH Community Gardens

-Just as it takes a village to raise a child, it takes a community to grow a garden.
 The LPH Community Gardens bring residents together to engage in the art of growing food and create green space in our community.
-Each garden engages residents in design, planting, site maintenance, and harvesting.
+Each garden engages residents in designing, planting, maintaining, and harvesting.
 Beyond gardening, the Gardens offer spaces for community art projects, music, and gathering.
-LPH is a dense urban setting and the gardens provide pockets of nature in the middle of the concrete jungle.
+Lower Price Hill is a dense urban setting and the gardens provide pockets of nature in the middle of the concrete jungle.

-Community Matters currently operates three community gardens in LPH – the Victory Garden (on St. Michael Street by our main campus), the Aaron Raines Memorial Garden (on 8th Street), and the largest of the three, the Sassafras Garden (on Neave Street).
-Our community gardens provide the opportunity to grow meaningful, neighborly relationships among residents and engage with fresh foods.
-The three main goals of our gardens are: empowerment, production, and engagement.
+In addition to supporting home gardens in our neighbors’ backyards, Community Matters currently operates three community gardens in Lower Price Hill—the Victory Garden (on St. Michael Street by our main campus), the Miss Cynthia’s Courtyard (on Neave Street in the courtyard of the laundromat), and the largest of the three, the Sassafras Garden (on Neave Street).

 Garden Workdays are held in the Sassafras Garden every Monday from 3-5pm.
 Workdays are an opportunity for neighbors to come together to keep our gardens growing.

 Garden Parties are held in the Sassafras Garden on select Fridays from 4-6pm.
 Garden Parties provide a fun, casual opportunity for neighbors to share resources and knowledge about how to grow and prepare food.

 All garden events run from April through October and are held as weather permits.